reimark/writing/blog/slack-now-just-another-company-with-a-mandatory-arbitration-clause.md

 eBay and PayPal added these clauses [back in October 2012](http://consumerist.com/2012/10/09/paypal-slips-forced-arbitration-clause-into-user-agreement-gives-you-until-dec-1-to-opt-out/), primarily to avoid class action lawsuits.
 People correctly saw this as an abrogation of their rights and a dire warning, but they have not stopped; Dropbox just [added one in 2014](http://consumerist.com/2014/02/21/dropbox-jumps-on-forced-arbitration-bandwagon-but-offers-online-opt-out/).

+Many companies which have added these clauses include an opt-out process.
+Slack does not appear to have done this.

 Consumerist has a great explanation of why [forced arbitration does not work in your favor](http://consumerist.com/2014/02/25/why-you-should-opt-out-of-forced-arbitration-in-3-sentences/):

 > 1. Forced arbitration takes away your right to file a complaint in a court of law against a company that’s wronged you.